Frequently Asked Questions About Trucking Accidents

 - Follow all treatment instructions and keep all scheduled appointments with your doctors and therapists to document your active cooperation with the healing and rehabilitation process.

 Large trucking companies have their own investigators and attorneys fighting for them, you need someone on your side.
 Please contact the Pennsylvania lawyers of Munley Law for a free consultation.

-Q: What should I do if someone from the trucking company call me before I’ve picked a truck accident lawyer?
+Q: What should I do if someone from the trucking company calls me before I’ve picked a truck accident lawyer?

 A: Do not agree to make a recorded statement to the trucking company’s insurance carrier.
 Do not sign any forms sent to you by the trucking company and their insurance carrier.
-Immediately contact an experienced Trucking Law Firm such as Munley Law.
+Immediately contact Munley Law.

 Q: What should I do in the days following a truck accident?

 A: Here are the steps you should take:

 - Obtain a copy of the accident report prepared by the police

 - Obtain a property damage valuation from your insurance company